---

 title: Accelerate queries using indexes | Tiger Data Docs

-description: Add indexes to speed up queries on your hypertables and learn best practices for creating them
+description: Add indexes to speed up queries and DML on your hypertables — different mechanisms apply to the rowstore and the columnstore

 ---

 You can create an index on any combination of columns.
-To define an index as a `UNIQUE` or `PRIMARY KEY` index, it must include the partitioning column (this is usually the time column).
+To define an index as `UNIQUE` or `PRIMARY KEY`, it must include the partitioning column (this is usually the time column).

 Note